-- Spoon the mixture into the molds in the tray.
-Optional: If you grease the tray with some oil before molding, it is easier to remove the gummies from the mold later. - 7 Put the tray into the refrigerator and let the gummies solidify for ten to fifteen minutes. - 8 After the gummies have solidified, remove them from the molds using a toothpick or fork.
+- 6 Spoon the mixture into the dinosaur-shaped molds in the tray.
+Optional: If you grease the tray - Optional: If you grease the tray with some oil before molding, it is easier to remove the gummies from the mold later. - 7 Put the tray into the refrigerator and let the gummies solidify for ten to fifteen minutes. - 8 After the gummies have solidified, remove them from the molds using a toothpick or fork.
 Do not bend the plastic tray excessively to remove the gummies. - 9 Optional: If you want to make sour gummies, cut open the sour mixture packet and place the gummies and one teaspoon of the sour mixture together into a plastic bag.
-Shake the bag to coat the gummies with the sour mixture. - 10 Place the gummies in a plastic bag.
+Shake the bag to coat the gummies with the sour mixture. - Dlace the gummies in a plastic bag.
 Close the bags using a sticker from the sticker sheet.
 Store the gummies in the plastic bags in the refrigerator.
 Consume the gummies within one week.